-*Dr. Benjamin Carson was born on this date in 1951.
-He is a retired Black neurosurgeon and government administrator.
+*Benjamin Carson was born on this date in 1951.
+He is a retired Black neurosurgeon and former government administrator.

 In 1973, Carson received his B.A. came from Yale University, his M.D. from the University of Michigan School of Medicine in 1977, and his Internship in General Surgery took place at The Johns Hopkins Hospital, Baltimore, MD from 1978 to 1982.
 Carson was director of pediatric neurosurgery at The Johns Hopkins Medical Institutions in Baltimore, Maryland.
 He is globally known for leading a medical team that separated West German conjoined twins in 1987, as well as leading a team of South African doctors in the first successful separation of vertically conjoined twins in 1997.

 Carson’s story is told in his first book, Gifted Hands.
-He has also written Think Big, and The Big Picture.
+He has also written Think Big and The Big Picture.
 His writing offers his perspective on priorities, race, society, success, and living out a life of faith in a complex and competitive world.
 He travels the world to share his knowledge and philosophy inspiring people of all ages and educational backgrounds to be and do their best!
-Carson has dedicated his life (through example) to inspiring others to excel by using their aptitude and talents.
-He is married to Candy and has three children, Murray, Benjamin Jr. and Rhoeyce.
+Carson has attempted to dedicated his life (through example) to inspire others to excel by using their aptitude and talents.
+He is married to Candy and has three children, Murray, Benjamin Jr., and Rhoeyce.

 In 2015, Carson confirmed his candidacy for President in an interview with a local television station in Cincinnati, Ohio.
 He officially announced he was running for the Republican nomination in the 2016 Presidential election at a rally in Detroit, his hometown, on May 4, 2015.
-He is currently the head of HUD, the department of housing and urban development under president Donald Trump.
+He was recently the head of HUD, the department of housing and urban development under President Donald Trump.

 The Johns Hopkins Hospital,